Introduction

 - Adding high-volume strength training during peak endurance training

-- Starting strength training late in a training cycle
+- Starting strength training late in a training cycle, especially during build phase

 - Doing random strength workouts without structure